De Havilland Heron: Operational service

 With its larger fuselage, passengers could stand up whilst moving down the aisle and large windows were also provided.
 Baggage was stored in an aft compartment with an additional smaller area in the nose.
 A few peculiarities appeared; passengers who filled the aft rows first would find that the Heron gently "sat down" on its rear skid.
 Pilots and ground crews soon added a tail brace to prevent the aircraft from sitting awkwardly on its tail.

 Performance throughout the Heron range was relatively "leisurely", and after production at de Havilland's Chester factory ceased in 1963, several companies, most notably Riley Aircraft Corporation, offered various Heron modification kits, mainly related to replacing the engines, which greatly enhanced takeoff and top speed capabilities.
-Riley Aircraft replaced the Gipsy Queens with horizontally-opposed Lycoming IO-540 engines.
+Riley Aircraft replaced the Gipsy Queens with horizontally opposed Lycoming IO-540 engines.

-One U.S. airline that carried out Riley-type conversions at their Opa Locka Airport Florida engineering facility was Prinair, of Puerto Rico, which replaced the Gipsy Queens with Continental IO-520 engines.
+One U.S. airline that carried out Riley-type conversions at their Opa Locka Airport, Florida, engineering facility was Prinair, of Puerto Rico, which replaced the Gipsy Queens with Continental IO-520 engines.
 Prinair also considerably stretched Heron 2 N574PR to allow extra passengers to be carried.

 Connellan Airways also converted its Herons, using Riley kits.
 When available aircraft reached the end of their service lives, the engine conversions gave the elderly airliner a new lease of life as a number of examples were converted in the 1970s and 1980s including N415SA, a Riley Heron still flying in Sweden as of 20 May 2012 and a Riley Turbo Skyliner, tail number N600PR currently registered in the United States (this example appeared in the 1986 movie Club Paradise).

-The most radical modification of the basic Heron airframe was the Saunders ST-27/-28, that basically changed the configuration as well as the "look" of the whole aircraft with two powerful turboprop engines replacing the lethargic four-engine arrangement, a stretched fuselage, the shape of the windows changed and the wingtips squared instead of rounded.
+The most radical modification of the basic Heron airframe was the Saunders ST-27/-28, that changed the configuration as well as the "look" of the whole aircraft with two powerful turboprop engines replacing the lethargic four-engine arrangement, a stretched fuselage, the shape of the windows changed and the wingtips squared instead of rounded.